Together we inspire and succeed

 The Local Governing Body is a voluntary, corporate one fulfilling a largely

 Ullesthorpe Primary School is committed to working in close partnership with all members of the school community.
 We aim to be a warm, welcoming school with positive relationships between all members of the school community and we strive to provide an outstanding education for all our children, placing great value on the role which parents and carers can play in supporting children’s learning.
 If, at any time, you have a concern about an aspect of life at the school, the concern will be dealt with by the school as quickly, sympathetically and effectively as possible.
 In the first instance, please discuss your concern with your child’s class teacher.
 If you are still concerned, please speak to a member of the School Leadership Team.
-At this stage, if your concern cannot be resolved, please contact the Chair of Governors.
+At this stage, if your concern cannot be resolved, please contact the Chair of Governors, Richard Keenan via our school office.
+Please note, no complaints were received under the formal procedure during the academic year 2016-17.

 Ullesthorpe social media